 Sarah Foley is the study's first author; she carried out the research as part of her Ph.D. program.
 In a statement, she said this is a fairly new area of research that could help new moms better connect with their children.
 "Studies have shown that parent-child interaction is crucial for a child's development and learning, so we wanted to understand if there were prenatal signs that might predict a parent's behavior.
 Although we found a relationship between a mother's attitude towards her baby during pregnancy and her later interactions, this link was only modest.
 This suggests it is likely to be a part of the jigsaw, rather than the whole story."

-While the research is limited, it certainly can’t hurt to spend some time bonding with your tiny human by simply meditating on what type of person they’ll become when they get older.
+While the research is limited, it certainly can’t hurt to spend some time bonding with your tiny human by having positive pregnancy thoughts and simply meditating on what type of person they’ll become when they get older.
 That’s a better way to spend your time than worrying too much about whether or not you’re going to get a listeria infection from the deli meats you ate at your company’s holiday party.